MetroWest Regional Collaborative (MWRC)

 School Fleet Electrification (FY2024-2025)

-This project is studying pathways to electrification of school transportation in each community with consideration of opportunities for funding and regional collaboration.
-The aim is a study that results in recommended strategies and considers financial, operational/logistical, political and equitable access implications.
+This project studied pathways to electrification of school transportation in each community with consideration of opportunities for funding and regional collaboration.
+The aim of the project was to recommend strategies and consider financial, operational/logistical, political and equitable access implications.
 This report aims to position communities to be able to apply for state and federal funding.

 The project addresses several community needs: reducing greenhouse gas emissions and improving air quality, reducing noise pollution in the community, diminishing racial and social disparities by providing equal access to clean and safe transportation for all students.
-All MWRC communities are participating along with other communities that are part of school districts in greater MetroWest.
+All MWRC communities participated along with other communities that are part of school districts in greater MetroWest.
+MAPC used the results of the MWRC analysis in part to create the Electric School Buses Roadmap.

 Climate Readiness for Environmental Justice Populations (FY2024-2025)